 EMDR Therapy in Los Angeles + All California

 What is EMDR Therapy?
-How Does it Help with Trauma?
+How Can It Help Heal From Trauma?

-Eye movement desensitization and reprocessing (EMDR), developed by psychologist Francine Shapiro, is a common evidence based therapeutic modality used in tandem with forms of psychotherapy to treat symptoms of trauma and Post Traumatic Stress Disorder (PTSD).
+Eye movement desensitization and reprocessing (EMDR), was developed by psychologist Francine Shapiro and is an evidence-based trauma recovery model that’s often used in individual therapy to help treat symptoms of trauma and Post Traumatic Stress Disorder (PTSD).

-Over time, the process of EMDR has been proven to reprocess the trauma the survivor faced so memories and triggers don’t feel so emotionally activating.
+Over time, the process of Eye Movement Desensitization and Reprocessing therapy has been proven to reprocess the trauma the survivor faced so memories and triggers don’t feel so emotionally activating.

 Is EMDR Therapy Only Helpful for Major Traumas?

 EMDR can be a therapeutic tool for anyone who wishes to recover from trauma, no matter if it’s a Big T or little t trauma.

 Trauma is less about the event that occurred and more about how a person’s nervous system responded to the traumatic event.
 This means that anything someone feels traumatized by can be traumatic to them.
 That means that EMDR can provide relief and healing, regardless of the type of traumatic event.